micros24/sanSuMessaging/README.md

 Install MariaDB depending on your operating system

-## Setup your config.json
+### Setup config files in config folder

-A sample is inside the config folder.
+-Samples are inside the config folder.
 Cater it to what you will configure in the next section.

-For the dialect field inside the sample json, you can configure it to 'mariadb' or 'mysql'. mariadb is used in the development of this project.
+-For the dialect field inside the sample-config.json, you can configure it to 'mariadb' or 'mysql'. mariadb is used in the development of this project.
+-The value of JWT_TOKEN inside sample-env.json is a type of string that you can set to whatever.

-## Initializing the database
+### Initializing the database

 Initialize MariaDB